tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 _esni.example.com.
 60S IN TXT "..." "..."
 ~~~

-Servers MUST ensure that, if multiple A or AAAA records are returned for a
+Servers MUST ensure that if multiple A or AAAA records are returned for a
 domain with ESNI support, all the servers pointed to by those records are
 able to handle the keys returned as part of a ESNI TXT record for that domain.